Metamask USDT:

 Do I have to use MetaMask to store USDT?

-No. Many wallets support USDT, including software wallets like Trust Wallet and hardware wallets like Ledger and Trezor, which offer enhanced security for long-term storage. -
+No. Many wallets support USDT, including other software wallets like Trust Wallet and hardware wallets like Ledger and Trezor, which offer enhanced security for long-term storage. -

 Why do I need a contract address to add USDT on some networks?